balderdashy/sails-docs/reference/Models.ClassMethods.md

 #### Notes
 Although you may pass .startsWith an object or an array of objects, it will always return an array.

+Warning!
+This method does not support .exec() !
+You MUST supply a callback.

 ### .endsWith()